-SCBX Financial Group also limit the size of investment and diversify the portfolio in start-ups and early-stage companies to avoid big loss and profit drag while gaining exposure to new technologies and business models.
+SCBX Financial Group also limit the size of investment and diversify the portfolio in Start-ups and Early-stage companies to avoid big loss and profit drag while gaining exposure to new technologies and business models.

-For strategic investment, due diligence processes are led by the domain experts, assisted by comprehensive assessment of various aspects of the target's operations by SCBX's functional Centers of Excellence (COEs) and external due diligence advisors.
+For strategic investment, due diligence processes are led by the domain experts, assisted by comprehensive assessment of various aspects of the target's operations by SCBX's functional Centers of Excellence (COEs) includes representatives from Risk COE, related group companies and external due diligence advisors.